barrelstrength/sprout-docs/docs/fields/installing-and-updating-craft-3.md

 - **Email Select Field** (will be migrated to use a Table Field)
 - **Hidden Field** (will be migrated to use a Plain Text Field)
 - **Invisible Field** (will be migrated to use a Plain Text Field)

+### Upgrading to Fields 4.0??? - UNRELEASED

+OnSaveAddressEvent removes 'model' property
+Updates 'source' => 'element'
+Commit: 78cd228838f3ac5efabd8d536e738b26511bebd2

+- Removed Email field.
+Data has been migrated to native Craft Email field.
+- Removed Url field.
+Data has been migrated to native Craft URL field.
+- Removed Notes field.
+See upgrade notes to manually update Notes to new Craft Field UI Elements.
+Notes Field data will be saved in upgrade migrations to storage/runtime/sprout/sprout-notes-field-data-export.txt